sanyapi/sanyapi/README.md

 - 🌱 I’m currently learning Python.

-- ⚡ Fun fact: I played Belle in a Beauty and the Beast school musical.
+- ⚡ Fun fact: I played as Belle in a Beauty and the Beast school musical.

 <br/>